Jeffrey-Chen-Au/chat-system-architecture/docs/architecture.md

 ### 4.3 Special Case: existing users

-- a tenant in business logic
+- behaves as tenant in business logic
-- a legacy data source technically
+- stored as legacy source in Core

-In inbox:
 sourceType = “legacyCore”

 ---

 ## 5. Authentication and Access Model